Analysis | New data bolsters the idea that the far-right media ecosystem is a conspiracy-theory Petri dish

 The media consumers who stand out the most, though, are those who give the most trust to far-right networks like One America News or Newsmax.
 Among those respondents, at least 4-in-10 agreed with the idea of a satanic cabal and nearly half believed that a storm was coming.

 Those are really staggering numbers.
 It’s been clear for some time that far-right media is fertile soil for conspiracy theories, given the often-loose relationship they have to objective fact.
 One America News in particular has been shown to be promoting false claims repeatedly.
-So it’s not surprising that OAN viewers appear to be more likely to believe the most ridiculous components of QAnon.
+So it’s not surprising OAN viewers appear to be more likely to believe the most ridiculous components of QAnon.

 What isn’t clear is the direction in which causality points.
 Is it the case that One America and Newsmax viewers are more likely to believe in QAnon because of the networks’ coverage?
 Or do people who are sympathetic to the QAnon conspiracy theory instead find themselves more drawn to those networks.
 After the 2020 presidential election, we saw some self-selection along those lines as some viewers (encouraged by Donald Trump) abandoned Fox News and its insistence on accurately reporting Trump’s loss in favor of Newsmax or OAN where the election was falsely presented as still unsettled.

 That’s a key point in all of this.
 One of the developments that followed the splintering of the media ecosystem with the emergence of social media is that audiences for ideas more easily formed independently of any organization.
-There could easily emerge a sentiment held by millions of people into which media outlets could tap, pre-formed audiences looking for someone to agree with them.
+There could easily emerge a sentiment held by millions of people into which media outlets could tap, preformed audiences looking for someone to agree with them.
 This isn’t only true of false conspiracy theories, but for any institution willing to cede objectivity to advertising dollars, it proved useful.
 So you get entities willing to coddle false claims in an effort to gain attention.

 “At the end of the day, it’s great for news,” Newsmax CEO Chris Ruddy said of Trump’s false stolen-election claims last November.
 “The news cycle is red-hot, and Newsmax is getting one million people per minute, according to Nielsen, tuning into Newsmax TV.
 I think it’s good.”